prathimacode-hub/ML-ProjectKart/Titanic Survival Prediction/Model/README.md

 # *MODELS USED*
 The model I used to predict was initially Naive Bayes but since the accuracy score was less, other models used are:

+1. Naive Bayes

-1. Decision Tree Classifier
+2. Decision Tree Classifier

-2. KNeighborsClassifier
+3. KNeighborsClassifier

-3. Random Forest Classifier
+4. Random Forest Classifier

-4. Support Vector Machine
+5. Support Vector Machine

 # *LIBRARIES NEEDED*